 How to Prep Your 6-Inch Cake Pans

 Smaller cakes can be a bit more difficult to release from the baking pan neatly.
 Here’s my cake pan prep so that your 6-inch cake plops right out:

 - Very lightly grease the cake pan.
 I swear by Baker's Joy as there's flour in the spray.

 - Place the parchment round inside and grease the parchment round too.
 This makes for a super non-stick environment for your cake.

 How to Frost & Decorate a 6-Inch Cake

 You need about 1.5-2 cups of frosting to frost a one-layer 6-inch cake.
 Decorating this 6-inch cake is just like decorating a larger cake, but the smaller size (and having only one layer) is definitely easier to work with.

 Helpful Cake Decorating Tools:

 - Cake Turntable: A cake turntable makes it insanely easy to smooth the sides of a cake with a bench scraper.

 - Small Offset Icing Spatula: Use this for spreading the frosting on the sides and on top of the cake.

 - Piping Bags: If you want to go all out on decorating (like I did), make sure to pick up some piping bags and piping tips!

 This vanilla cake can be baked ahead and decorated later if you want!
-Once the cake is baked and completely cooled, wrap it tightly in plastic wrap and place in the fridge.
+Once the cake is baked and completely cooled, wrap it tightly in plastic wrap and place it in the fridge.
 It can stay there overnight or up to a few days.